As Britons embrace digital banking, more branches face the chop

-LONDON Britons are using Internet and mobile banking for transactions worth nearly 1 billion pounds a day and branch use is falling sharply, according to the British Bankers Association and accountancy firm EY [ERNY.UL].
+LONDON Britons are using internet and mobile banking for transactions worth nearly 1 billion pounds a day and branch use is falling sharply, according to the British Bankers Association and accountancy firm EY.

 In response, banks are expected to close more unprofitable branches while they invest in mobile and online services for customers who want to bank while on the move.

-The Campaign for Community Banking Services, a lobby group, has warned that further closures could have a damaging impact on rural communities that rely on local branches for banking services and called for measures such as branch sharing to avoid the last branches left in a particular area being shut down.
+The Campaign for Community Banking Services, a lobby group, has warned that further closures could have a damaging impact on smaller rural communities that rely on local branches for their banking services and called for measures such as branch sharing to avoid those which are the last left in a particular area being shut down.

 But the BBA said branches would remain integral to banking in the 21st century.
 It said 2,274 bank branches had been refurbished in the past two years, underlining banks' commitment to their high street outlets.